zLianK/django-channels-chat/README.md

 I've changed some configuration in this file, so that the app could use not only the http protocol, but also the websocket protocol.

 ### chat/static/chat/search.js
 This is the script of the index and search page.
-Here the dynamic rendering of the search function and the index page is coded
+Here the dynamic rendering of the search function and the index page is coded.

 ### chat/static/chat/chat.js
 All the JavaScript for the chat page is coded here.
 The fetch request for the messages api helps rendering the messages at the screen.